phamcongthuy/challenge/_learn/national-council-of-jewish-women-los-angeles.markdown

   Since its launch February 2016, The Talk Project workshop has been presented for six Los Angeles high schools and one youth group for 1100 students so far.
-  The workshop includes clips from The Hunting Ground documentary on the campus sexual assault movement, and NCJW|LA gives schools the option to screen the film in full at a discount.
+  The workshop includes clips from The Hunting Ground documentary on the campus sexual assault movement, and NCJWLA gives schools the option to screen the film in full at a discount.

   The issue of sexual violence is heavy and can be taxing to take on.
-NCJW|LA staff works very closely with the volunteers to make sure they are comfortable talking and thinking about the subject matter, and never feel they are alone in this.
+NCJWLA staff works very closely with the volunteers to make sure they are comfortable talking and thinking about the subject matter, and never feel they are alone in this.